 Most of the items are donated to Community Forklift for free, but there is a complex web of logistics behind getting that stuff!
 Where is it located?
 Does it meet our guidelines?
 Can it be brought to our donations bay?
 Do we need to pick it up?
 There are phone calls, online forms, routing, and managing of time and donor expectations.
-Free stuff is not free!
+When you take into account all of the labor and materials that are necessary, free stuff is not free!
 And 56,000 square feet of warehouse space to store those items?
 Also not free!

 Built into the price paid for something at Community Forklift is a myriad of goodness!
 You are supporting the people who work to identify reusable items, transport those items, inspect and fix those items, price and stock those items, clean and maintain the store so you can find those items, run the sales desk so you can buy those items, and so on.
 When you buy at Community Forklift, you’re not only helping keep stuff out of the landfill, you’re also supporting a vibrant green economy of jobs that pay a good wage and great healthcare.